This article describes the process of setting up and maintaining a Datto Private Node.

 Checking drive /dev/sdb... /dev/sdb - Failing property 'Multi_Zone_Error_Rate': 2 * Weight 10 = 20 score Total /dev/sdb Score = 20

 If a drive has a total score greater than 100 this drive should be replaced.
-High error count on a drive can cause data corruption or loss.
+A high error count on a drive can cause data corruption or loss.
 Address any reported disk issues before proceeding with further maintenance.

 zpool status -v command to check for zpool corruption.
 If corruption is present, run the command